The best survey tools make it easier to collect and manage customer research for business insights.

 Many business people don’t need anything exotic or complicated.
 Maybe a simple form to ask their customers if they enjoyed the last seminar and how to make it better is sufficient.

-For them, the free to use Google Forms is a perfectly adequate tool that requires little skill or experience to use.
+For them, the free to use Google Forms is a perfectly adequate tool that requires little skill or experience to use, and is available for free as a personal edition or as part of the G Suite for business platform.

 Responses are stored automatically into Google Sheets, allowing them to be easily transferred to an Excel spreadsheet or a database later.